CostaBru/knapsack/README.md

 At this point we have the ``quotients`` and ``reminder``; quotients are ``M`` groups, ``reminder`` has ``T`` numbers.

 Let's call an existing group a ``partition point``.
 It contains the number of partition, the set of numbers, and the indexes of quotient item.
-We will define addition operation for the ``partion point``.
+We will define addition operation for the ``partition point``.
 It unions both groups given, preserves quotient indexes and adds group partitions.

 We sort ``quotient`` groups by its length in descending order of ``N`` way partition problem case.
-It is more likely that group that have more items combined with ``reminder`` can be splited into new groups by knapsack solver.
+It is more likely that group that have more items combined with ``reminder`` can be split into new groups by knapsack solver.

 So far, we have a collection of ``partition points`` and the ``reminder`` partition point.
 To optimize ``reminder`` we need to union its number set with other ``partition`` points and theirs sums and call knapsack solver for it.